shakg/shakg-blog/src/content/blog/goal-settting-and-tracking-framework.md

 description: "How to set goals, track goals and refine them to get better at life"
 ---
 # Goal Setting and Tracking Framework
-There is a framework that I've using for some time.
-I think this framework of writing and following up with goals has some potential in terms of clearity & simplicity.
-There is already dozens of framework or boilerplates for goal setting and managing habits etc. but none of them sticked to me because even though they are good, I didn't get the fealing of setting the stage and moving forward from there.
+I’ve been using a framework for goal setting and tracking for some time now.
+I believe this framework, which involves writing down and following up on goals, has great potential in terms of clarity and simplicity.
+There are already dozens of frameworks and boilerplates for goal setting and habit management, but none of them stuck with me.
+Even though they were good, I never felt like I was setting a clear stage and moving forward from there.

-So I've created a simple yet effective headlines to give you current situation, couple of options as well as the action plan.
-Combining this framework with "retrospectives", will work, at least thats what I am assuming.
+So, I’ve created a simple yet effective set of guidelines to help you define your current situation, explore options, and create an action plan.
+Combining this framework with "retrospectives" should work—at least that’s my assumption.

-> Retrospective is basically, taking a look at the last day, week or month to see what has worked well and what doesn't.
-Taking notes on them and trying to avoid them in the next cycle.
+> A retrospective is essentially looking back at the previous day, week, or month to evaluate what worked well and what didn’t.
+Take notes on them and try to avoid repeating mistakes in the next cycle.

-Here is the boilerplate that you can easily create on markdown, word or even on notepad.
+Here’s a boilerplate you can easily create in Markdown, Word, or even Notepad.

 ```markdown
 ## Objective